GENERAL

 4

-Pink/yellowish/brown/ green, friable, coarse, relatively low density with some rocky remnant textures.
+green, friable, coarse, relatively low density with some rocky remnant

 5

-Brown, yellow / red, pink/ green-gray, very soft, vague rocky textures and gritty texture
+yellow / red, pink/ green-gray, very soft, vague rocky textures and gritty

 Limonite